Introduction

 Commercial and Multi-User Systems

-In a commercial environment such as a business, rental property, multi-user setting (care home, retirement home, or multiple properties), or a property with employees, it is a legal requirement under Section 3 of the Health and Safety at Work Act 1974 and the Workplace Health and Safety and Welfare Regulations 1992 to ensure that systems in use are safe.
-Failure to meet duties imposed by Health and Safety legislation can result in criminal proceedings.
+In commercial environments—such as businesses, rental properties, multi-user settings (e.g., care homes, retirement homes, or multiple properties), or properties with employees—it is a legal requirement under Section 3 of the Health and Safety at Work Act 1974 and the Workplace Health, Safety and Welfare Regulations 1992 to ensure that systems in use are safe.
+Failure to meet these duties can result in criminal proceedings, including fines or other penalties.

-We, as a company, are not obliged to attend to an unsafe system where the client has declined recommended safety works.
-If we do attend, we must leave the system in a safe condition.
+As a maintenance company, we are not obliged to attend to an unsafe system if the client declines recommended safety works.
+However, if we do attend, we must ensure the system is left in a safe condition, which may involve disabling the system, reverting to manual operation, or implementing temporary safety measures until full compliance is achieved.

 Compliance with DHF Standards